MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Get-MailboxExportRequest.md

 ## PARAMETERS

 ### -Identity
 The Identity parameter specifies the identity of the export request.
-By default, export requests are named \<alias\>\\MailboxExportX (where X = 0-9).
-If you specified a name for the export request when the request was created using the New-MailboxExportRequest cmdlet, use the following syntax: \<alias\>\\\<name\>.
+By default, export requests are named Alias\MailboxExportX (where X = 0-9).
+If you specified a name for the export request when the request was created using the New-MailboxExportRequest cmdlet, use the following syntax: Alias\Name.
 Exchange automatically precedes the request with the mailbox's alias.

 This parameter can't be with the following parameters: